Pet Surgery in San Jose — Advanced Veterinary Surgical Care

 Common Veterinary Surgeries We Perform

-Common animal surgery San Jose procedures performed at ARCH include spay and neuter, gastrointestinal foreign body retrieval, abscess and wound repair, splenectomy for bleeding masses, cystotomy for bladder stones, mass removals (skin, subcutaneous, mammary), eyelid mass removal, oral and dental surgery, abdominal exploratory, gastric decompression and gastropexy for bloat (GDV), cesarean section, enucleation, and selected orthopedic and emergency procedures.
-For procedures outside our scope, we coordinate referral to a board-certified surgical specialist while continuing to manage your pet's overall care and records.
+What we do most: spay and neuter, GI foreign body retrieval, abscess and wound repair, splenectomy for bleeding masses, cystotomy for bladder stones, mass removals (skin, subcutaneous, mammary), eyelid masses, oral and dental surgery, abdominal exploratory, gastric decompression and gastropexy for bloat (GDV), cesarean section, enucleation, and selected orthopedic and emergency cases.
+When something's outside our scope, we coordinate referral to a board-certified surgical specialist and stay involved with your pet's overall care.

 Mass Removals, Wound Repair, and Soft Tissue Surgery

-Soft tissue surgery is the largest category of pet surgery at ARCH.
-Skin and subcutaneous masses are evaluated with fine-needle aspiration or biopsy before surgery whenever possible, so the team can plan appropriate margins and submit removed tissue for histopathology.
-Wound repair — including bite wounds, lacerations, and dog-fight injuries — typically requires sedation, surgical debridement, drains, layered closure, antibiotics, and aggressive pain management.
-Other common soft tissue cases include perianal mass removal, eyelid surgery, ear hematoma repair, hernia repair, and selected reconstructive procedures.
+Soft tissue is the bulk of what we do surgically.
+Skin and subcutaneous masses get fine-needle aspirate or biopsy before surgery whenever possible so we can plan margins and submit tissue for histopath afterward — we want to know what we took off, not guess.
+Wound repair (bite wounds, lacerations, the dog-fight cases that come in on a Sunday night) usually needs sedation, surgical debridement, drains, layered closure, antibiotics, and aggressive pain control.
+Other regulars: perianal masses, eyelid surgery, ear hematoma repair, hernia repair, and selected reconstructive work.

 Emergency Surgery and Urgent Surgical Cases

-Some surgeries cannot wait.
-ARCH provides emergency pet surgery during our open hours for life-threatening problems including suspected gastric dilatation-volvulus (bloat), gastrointestinal obstruction or perforation, splenic mass with internal bleeding, severe trauma, deep penetrating wounds, urinary obstruction unresponsive to catheterization, pyometra (uterine infection), and dystocia requiring cesarean section.
-Emergency surgical cases begin with stabilization — oxygen, IV access, fluid resuscitation, pain control, bloodwork, imaging — before moving to the operating room.
-For more on emergency intake, see /emergency-vet-san-jose.
+Some cases can't wait.
+During our open hours we handle emergency surgery for suspected bloat (GDV), GI obstruction or perforation, splenic mass with internal bleeding, severe trauma, deep penetrating wounds, urinary obstruction that didn't unblock with catheterization, pyometra, and dystocia needing a c-section.
+Emergency cases start with stabilization — oxygen, IV access, fluids, pain control, bloodwork, imaging — and then move to the operating room.
+More on intake at /emergency-vet-san-jose.

 Dental Surgery and Oral Procedures

-Many surgical cases in pets involve the mouth.
-ARCH performs single and surgical extractions, oral mass removal, biopsy of suspicious oral lesions, jaw and dental fracture management, oronasal fistula repair, and treatment of feline tooth resorption.
-Every dental procedure includes full-mouth dental X-rays, regional nerve blocks for pain control, careful elevation and sectioning technique, and post-operative pain medication.
-For full information on our dental program — cleaning, X-rays, periodontal therapy, and oral surgery — see /pet-dental-cleaning-san-jose.
+A lot of our surgical work is in the mouth.
+We do single and surgical extractions, oral mass removal, biopsy of suspicious oral lesions, jaw and dental fracture management, oronasal fistula repair, and treatment of feline tooth resorption.
+Every dental procedure includes full-mouth X-rays, regional nerve blocks for pain control, careful elevation and sectioning, and post-op pain meds.
+Full dental program details at /pet-dental-cleaning-san-jose.

 Pre-Surgical Testing and Safety

-Safe surgery begins long before the operating room.
-Every ARCH surgical patient receives a thorough physical exam, a review of medications and prior records, and pre-anesthetic diagnostics tailored to age and procedure: CBC, chemistry, electrolytes, T4 in older cats, urinalysis when indicated, clotting tests for high-risk cases, and ECG or imaging when relevant.
-These tests identify anemia, infection, dehydration, kidney or liver disease, and cardiovascular concerns that can change anesthetic protocol or medication choices.
-We discuss findings and adjust the plan with you before proceeding — never as a surprise the day of surgery.
+Safe surgery starts long before the operating room.
+Every surgical patient gets a thorough physical exam, a review of medications and prior records, and pre-anesthetic diagnostics matched to age and procedure: CBC, chemistry, electrolytes, T4 in older cats, urinalysis when indicated, clotting tests for higher-risk patients, ECG or imaging when relevant.
+These tests catch anemia, infection, dehydration, kidney or liver disease, and cardiovascular concerns that change the anesthetic plan.
+We talk findings through with you and adjust before we proceed — never as a surprise the day of.

 Advanced Imaging Before Surgery

 Modern surgery depends on knowing the anatomy before you make the incision.
-ARCH offers in-house digital X-ray, abdominal and thoracic ultrasound, and same-day veterinary CT imaging — see /ct-scan-san-jose.
-CT is particularly powerful for surgical planning: it maps tumor margins for cancer surgery, defines fracture fragments for orthopedic repair, locates radiolucent foreign bodies, evaluates nasal and skull anatomy, and screens for lung metastases that could change whether a surgery is appropriate at all.
-Better pre-surgical imaging shortens anesthesia time, reduces intra-operative surprises, and produces more accurate estimates and risk discussions.
+We have in-house digital X-ray, abdominal and thoracic ultrasound, and same-day CT (see /ct-scan-san-jose).
+CT is powerful for planning: mapping tumor margins for oncology surgery, defining fracture fragments for orthopedic repair, locating radiolucent foreign bodies, working up the nose and skull, and screening for lung metastases that might change whether surgery is the right call at all.
+Better imaging means shorter anesthesia, fewer intra-op surprises, and more accurate estimates.

 Recovery, Pain Control, and Follow-Up Care

-Recovery is part of surgery, not an afterthought.
-Every ARCH surgical patient receives multimodal pain management — typically a combination of injectable opioids, local or regional nerve blocks, NSAIDs when appropriate, and oral take-home medication.
-Patients are monitored through anesthetic recovery in our treatment area before discharge.
-You go home with detailed written instructions for incision care, activity restriction, medication timing, e-collar use, feeding, and warning signs that should prompt a call.
-We schedule post-operative rechecks, suture removal, and biopsy result discussions, and we coordinate with your primary veterinarian when needed.
-For broader hospital services, see /vet-hospital-san-jose.
+Recovery is part of the surgery, not an afterthought.
+Every surgical patient gets multimodal pain management — usually injectable opioids, local or regional nerve blocks, NSAIDs when appropriate, and oral meds for home.
+Patients are monitored through anesthetic recovery in our treatment area before they're discharged.
+You go home with detailed written instructions for incision care, activity restriction, medication timing, e-collar use, feeding, and warning signs that mean call us.
+We schedule post-op rechecks, suture removal, and biopsy result discussions, and we coordinate with your primary vet when needed.
+Broader hospital info at /vet-hospital-san-jose.

 Frequently asked questions